FazalLabBCM/FazalLabPipelines/docs/DownloadRawData.md

      JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON)
     ######     mhgcp download   userID  R      00:42      1 mhgcp-m00
     ```
-    > This example shows that 42 seconds have elapsed since the job started.
-(Note: Batch jobs don't always start
+    > **Note:** This example shows that 42 seconds have elapsed since the job started, but batch jobs don't
-    > immediately.
-Sometimes your job has to wait in the queue for computational resources to become available.)
+    > always start immediately.
+Sometimes your job has to wait in the queue for computational resources to
+    > become available.
+You can sign out of the cluster (with the `exit` command) while your job is running
+    > or in the queue.
 15. You will know that your download job is finished once you run `squeue --me` and see that your job is no
     longer listed.
 Make sure that all of your files are now on the cluster before returning to the
     [main page](https://fazallabbcm.github.io/FazalLabPipelines) to run the pipelines.